 Like other bodies of water, the flow of ice fields is influenced by underlying topography.
 These glaciers are pretty easy to locate in Iceland: Langjökull, the second largest glacier in the country, is an ice field.

-Langjökull - second largest glacier in Iceland
+Snowmobiling on Langjökull - the second largest glacier in Iceland

-The word “stream” suggests a small body of water, but ice streams are enormous masses of flowing ice – sometimes close to 20 meters in width and 150 meters in length.
+The word “stream” suggests a small amount of slow-running water, but ice streams are enormous masses of flowing ice – sometimes close to 20 meters in width and 150 meters in length.
 They are quite sensitive to environmental changes such as the loss of ice shelves at their terminus or a changing volume of water that flows beneath.
 Ice streams are set within an ice sheet, so they are surrounded by ice that is flowing very slowly.

 The glacier lagoon is a unique topographic feature that only appears in certain conditions.
-Iceland’s most famous glacier lagoon is, of course, Jokulsarlon, which flows from the glacier tongue known as Breiðamerkurjökull in Vatnajokull Glacier National Park.
+Iceland’s most famous glacier lagoon is, of course, Jökulsárlón, which flows from the glacier tongue known as Breiðamerkurjökull in Vatnajökull Glacier National Park.
 As the ice crumbles into the ocean, it melts into icebergs, creating a pool of floating blue and white chunks of ice streaked with ash.

 Jokulsarlon glacier lagoon and huge icebergs in Iceland

-Examples of glacier lagoons in Iceland:
+Other examples of glacier lagoons in Iceland:

 Thanks to climate change, it’s no secret that glaciers around the world are receding at an alarming rate.
-In 2014, the Okjokull ice cap melted away completely, the largest disappearance (but by no means the only) of a glacier in Iceland.
+In 2014, the Okjökull ice cap melted away completely, the largest disappearance (but by no means the only) of a glacier in Iceland.
 Since then, it’s been stripped of its suffix jokull (“glacier”) and is now known simply as Mt.
 Ok!
 According to some research, deglaciation in Iceland occurs at a rate of about 40 square kilometers per year.
+Because of this, climate change scientists are predicting the disappearance of many more glaciers in Iceland over the next twenty years.

-Melting ice at Sólheimajökull glacier in Iceland
+Melting ice at Sólheimajökull Glacier in Iceland

 Even from a purely aesthetic point of view, glaciers are of immense value – crystal structures that you can admire from a distance or up close as you’re walking on (or even through!) them.